LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ### <a name="remarks"></a>Notes

-Appelez cette méthode pour détruire l' `CSimpleStringT` objet.
+Appelez cette méthode pour détruire l’objet `CSimpleStringT`.

 ## <a name="see-also"></a>Voir aussi